Breath Work For Mind & Body

-Breathing exercise to improve breath work is central to Rachel’s therapeutic approach.
-Breathing profoundly affects our bodies so the right breathing exercise addresses a myriad of issues from poor sleep, poor gut health, back pain, headaches, injuries and anxiety as well as supporting our movement practices.
+Breath work is central to my therapeutic approach.
+Breathing well profoundly affects our bodies and our minds and can support the addressing of a myriad of issues from poor gut health, back pain, headaches, injuries and anxiety as well as supporting our movement practices.